-Over the past four years, a team of volunteer experts from AMSAT-UK, in collaboration with their colleagues in the Netherlands at AMSAT-NL have been working on a new amateur satellite concept -The FUNcube Project
+Over the past four years, a team of volunteer experts from AMSAT-UK, in collaboration with their colleagues in the Netherlands at AMSAT-NL have worked on a new amateur satellite concept -The FUNcube Project

 The initial plan was to design, build and launch a single spacecraft but further flight opportunities have become available over the past months and the project now comprises of the following missions:

 FUNcube-1 (AO73) is a complete educational single CubeSat project with the goal of enthusing and educating young people about radio, space, physics and electronics.
-FUNcube-1, now registered as a Dutch spacecraft, was successfully launched from Russia on a DNEPR rocket on Nov 21st 2013 at 07:11:29 UTC and is performing well.
-More than 500 stations around the world are already receiving and decoding the telemetry and many schools are already involved.
+FUNcube-1, now registered as a Dutch spacecraft, was successfully launched from Russia on a DNEPR rocket on Nov 21st 2013 at 07:11:29 UTC and after one year in orbit continue to perform well.
+More than 750 stations around the world are already receiving and decoding the telemetry and many schools are already involved.
 Details of current operations and the telemetry available from FUNcube-1 can be seen at www.warehouse.funcube.org.uk We also have a dedicated educational outreach page here http://funcube.org.uk/education-outreach/

 FUNcube-2 on UKube-1 is a follow-on project and comprises of a set of FUNcube boards that is flying as part of the separate UKube triple cubesat and it has identical goals.
 This spacecraft was successfully launched on a Soyuz rocket from Baikonur on July 8th 2014.
 See this page for the latest UKube-1 information http://funcube.org.uk/news

 They are both intended to support the educational Science, Technology, Engineering and Maths (STEM) initiatives presently underway in the UK and around the world.